-It may look a little homely on the outside, but this Blueberry Buttermilk Pie tastes out-of-this-world terrific!
+Blueberry Buttermilk Pie may look a little homely on the outside, but this pie tastes out-of-this-world terrific!

-Also, there are plenty of fresh, juicy blueberries that are not lost in this lovely pie.
-There are just enough berries to give it that pop of juicy blueberry flavor without overwhelming the custard filling.
+We added just enough blueberries to give it that pop of juicy flavor without overwhelming the custard filling.
 Did I mention a brûlée type sugary, crusty top?
 It’s not a big, thick, hard sugar crust, just a light, sweet crunch that it a terrific complement to the dreamy filling.

 Blueberry Buttermilk Pie – classic buttermilk pie updated with plump blueberries for a match made in pie heaven!